-The Impact of Social Media on Teen Self-Esteem and Mental Well-being
+Social Media & Teen Self-Esteem – Mental Health Impact

 Social media platforms have become a significant part of daily life, especially for teenagers.
 Apps like Instagram, Snapchat, and TikTok dominate their screen time, influencing how they view themselves, their social lives, and the world around them.
 The relationship between social media use and its effects on teen mental health and self-esteem has been the subject of numerous studies, revealing a complex dynamic.